 As noted in the introduction, in its letter to the government, Research Libraries UK asked for confirmation that section 171(3) 'can be used as a defence by ... educational establishments for as long as the current crisis lasts'.
-71 Section 171(3) states that '[n]othing in this Part affects any rule of law preventing or restricting the enforcement of copyright, on grounds of public interest or otherwise'.
+71 Section 171(3) states that '[n]othing in this Part affects any rule of law preventing or restricting the enforcement of copyright. on grounds of public interest or otherwise'.
 An initial question is whether this provision permits the recognition of a public interest defence in addition to the exceptions and limitations set out in the statute.
 Although the Court of Appeal answered this question in the negative in Hyde Park Residence v Yelland, 72 it changed approach in Ashdown v Telegraph Group Limited.
-The court reasoned that the entry into force of the Human Rights Act 1998 meant that there may be cases - albeit rare - where a public interest defence was needed to protect the freedom of expression of the defendant.
-It is open to question whether this defence remains available following the CJEU judgments in Spiegel Online and Funke Medien.
-In those cases, it was held that the harmonisation of exceptions and limitations under Article 5 of the ISD is exhaustive, and that member states may not recognise any further derogation from the author's exclusive rights by reference to provisions of the Charter of Fundamental Rights of the European Union.
+73 The court reasoned that the entry into force of the Human Rights Act 1998 meant that there may be cases - albeit rare - where a public interest defence was needed to protect the freedom of expression of the defendant.
+It is open to question whether this defence remains available following the CJEU judgments in Spiegel Online and Funke Medien.74 In those cases, it was held that the harmonisation of exceptions and limitations under Article 5 of the ISD is exhaustive, and that member states may not recognise any further derogation from the author's exclusive rights by reference to provisions of the Charter of Fundamental Rights of the European Union.
 As such, the suggestion that UK universities might, during the pandemic, invoke a public interest defence to copyright infringement could be met with the knockdown argument that the defence no longer exists.

 We could stop there, but we believe it is nevertheless useful to explore the public interest defence, especially given the possibility that, at the end of this year, the UK will no longer be bound by EU copyright law.
-As Jonathan Griffiths has said, 'we know remarkably little' about the public interest defence in copyright, and so an important debate remains to be had about its scope.
-Perhaps the only thing that is clear, as Griffiths also notes, is that judges have shown little appetite to deny copyright claims on public interest grounds.
-In contrast, in other contexts, such as breach of confidence, misuse of private information and defamation, public interest jurisprudence is fairly mature.
-Given overlaps in the fact patterns that give rise to claims in copyright, breach of confidence and misuse of private information, a proper understanding of this latter group of claims is useful to determining its parameters in copyright.
+As Jonathan Griffiths has said, 'we know remarkably little' about the public interest defence in copyright,75 and so an important debate remains to be had about its scope.
+Perhaps the only thing that is clear,

-RLUK letter (n 11).
+71 RLUK letter (n 11).

-72 [2001] Ch 143 (Aldous LJ with whom Stuart-Smith LJ agreed, Mance LJ dissenting).
+^{72 [2001]} Ch 143 (Aldous LJ with whom Stuart-Smith LJ agreed, Mance LJ dissenting).
 Although Aldous LJ rejected the proposition that there existed, in copyright, a public interest defence equivalent to that in the law of confidence, he accepted that there are limited circumstances where a court may refuse to enforce the copyright in a work because this would offend against the policy of the law.
 We return to this at n 81 below and surrounding text.

-73 [2002] Ch 149.
+^{73 [2002]} Ch 149.

-Discussed above n 68, in relation to quotation.
+74 Discussed above n 68, in relation to quotation.